wizkidweb/PHP-Mustache-MVC-Framework/README.md

 #### v0.8 ALPHA
 This is an easy-to-use PHP MVC framework using the Mustache templating engine.
-I created this framework to help me better create PHP web applications and dynamic websites in a quick and efficient manner.
-I prefer it over other more powerful frameworks because it is simple, but not "magical" or too far away from "vanilla".
+We created this framework to help better create PHP web applications and dynamic websites in a quick and efficient manner.
+It's preferred over other more powerful frameworks because it is simple, but not "magical" or too far away from "vanilla".

 Database and basic site configuration is in **app/config.class.php**